gemu2015/Sonoff-Tasmota/DisplayText.md

 This color display (480x320) also uses a 3 wire SPI interface.
 If you select the true SPI lines the driver uses hardware SPI else software SPI.
-(MOSI=GPIO13, SCLK=GPIO14,CS=GPIO15) the backpanel on/off pin must be selected too
+(MOSI=GPIO13, SCLK=GPIO14,CS=GPIO15) the backpanel on/off pin must be selected too.

 You can NOT use GPIO16 for software spi!